-The EU 443/2009 regulation sets new emission performance standards for new passenger cars as part of the Community's integrated approach to reduce CO_2 emissions from light-duty vehicles.
+The EU 443/2009 regulation established new emission performance standards for new passenger cars as part of the Community's integrated approach to reduce $CO_2$ emissions from light-duty vehicles.
 Some key elements of the adopted text are as follows:

 - Limit value curve: the fleet average to be achieved by all cars registered in the EU is 130 gram CO2 per kilometre (g per km).
-A so-called limit value curve implies that heavier cars are allowed higher emissions than lighter cars while preserving the overall fleet average. - Further reduction: a further reduction of 10 g CO2 per km, or equivalent if technically necessary, will be delivered by other technological improvements and by an increased use of sustainable biofuels. - Phasing-in of requirements: in 2012, 65 % of each manufacturer's newly registered cars had to comply on average with the limit value curve set by the legislation.
-This rises to 75 % in 2013, 80 % in 2014, 100 % in 2015-2019, 95 % in 2020, and 100 % from 2021 onwards. - Lower penalty payments for small excess emissions until 2018: if the average CO2 emissions of a manufacturer's fleet exceed its limit value in any year from 2012, the manufacturer has to pay an excess emissions premium for each car registered.
+A so-called limit value curve implies that heavier cars are allowed higher emissions than lighter cars while preserving the overall fleet average. - Further reduction: a further reduction of $10 \text{ g CO}2$ per km, or equivalent if technically necessary, will be delivered by other technological improvements and by an increased use of sustainable biofuels. - Phasing-in of requirements: in 2012, 65 % of each manufacturer's newly registered cars must comply on average with the limit value curve set by the legislation.
+This will rise to 75 % in 2013, 80 % in 2014, and 100 % from 2015 onwards. - Lower penalty payments for small excess emissions until 2018: if the average CO2 emissions of a manufacturer's fleet exceed its limit value in any year from 2012, the manufacturer has to pay an excess emissions premium for each car registered.
 This premium amounts to €5 for the first g per km of exceedance, €15 for the second g per km, €25 for the third g per km, and €95 for each subsequent g per km.
 From 2019, already the first g per km of exceedance will cost €95.

-- Long-term target: a target of 95 g CO2 per km is specified for the year 2020. - Eco-innovations: Manufacturers can be granted a maximum of 7g per km of emission credits on average for their fleet if they equip vehicles with innovative technologies, based on independently verified data.
+- Long-term target: a target of 95g CO2 per km is specified for the year 2021. - Eco-innovations: Manufacturers can be granted a maximum of 7g per km of emission credits on average for their fleet if they equip vehicles with innovative technologies, based on independently verified data.

-The EU 510/2011 regulation sets new emission performance standards for new light commercial vehicles (vans).
+The EU 510/2011 regulation established new emission performance standards for new light commercial vehicles (vans).
 Some key elements of the regulation are as follows: